alexh2o17/TrueFilm/README.md

 * **metadata.csv.gz:** metadata about movies, taken from IMDB.com
 * **wiki.xml.gz:** information about movies, taken from WIKIPEDIA

-to allow consumers to find top perfoming film (with highest rateo).
+to allow consumers to find top perfoming film (with highest ratio of budget to revenue).
 Resulting data are saved in Postgres, so they can be visible through SQL.

 ## How To Use